 Fraud (Level 4)

 Demonstrates a good working knowledge of the formation and structure of companies and businesses.
 Understands the principles of banking.
-Has a good understanding of how to obtain confidential material and the confiscation of assests obtained as a result of criminal conduct.
+Has a good understanding of how to obtain confidential material and the confiscation of assets obtained as a result of criminal conduct.

 Health & Safety (Level 3)